Mary Ann Sieghart Keynote Speaker

 - Assistant Editor, The Times (1998-2007)

 - Highly versatile moderator and engaging speaker on gender bias

 Mary Ann Sieghart's Biography

-Mary Ann Sieghart is a highly regarded current affairs commentator and presenter, whose new book ‘The Authority Gap’ looks at how we still don’t take women as seriously as men, and what we can do about it.
+Mary Ann Sieghart is a highly regarded current affairs commentator and presenter, whose best-selling book ‘The Authority Gap’ looks at how we still don’t take women as seriously as men, and what we can do about it.
 Having examined all the research, she is full of ideas for how organisations can tackle gender bias and help more women reach the top.

 Mary Ann began her career as a Eurobond correspondent and Lex Columnist at the Financial Times, before moving to become Business Editor of Today newspaper.
 In 1988, she joined The Times, where she worked as Comment Editor, Arts Editor, Chief Political leader-writer and columnist.
 In 2007, she left the paper to pursue portfolio work.
 She remains a regular contributor to print media.

 In 2008, she was a founding partner of The Browser website, a current affairs content aggregation website.
 In the same year she joined Newshour, the BBC World Service’s flagship news and current affairs programme, as a presenter.
 From 2010 to 2012, she wrote a weekly column in The Independent about politics, economics and social affairs.